Online Fair Allocations with Binary Valuations and Beyond: Allocation of Chores

 \section{Allocation of Chores}

 In this section, we study the setting of indivisible chores.
 Because ``online'' chores can be regarded as daily compulsory tasks or duties, it is unreasonable to throw them away.
 In other words, for each arriving chore, there must be some agent taking it.
-Therefore, we first introduce the following constraint, and then give the fairness and efficiency definitions in the chores setting. \begin{definition}[Completeness for Chores] An allocation $A^k$ is complete if, for any chore $e$ that has arrived by round $k$, it is not thrown away. \end{definition} \begin{definition}[Envy-freeness up to One Chore] For any $\alpha \in [1,+\infty)$, an allocation $A^k$ is $\alpha$-approximate envy-free up to one chore ($\alpha$-EF1) if, for every pair of agents $i, i^{\prime} \in N$ with $A_{i}^k \neq \emptyset$, it holds that $c_i(A_i^k \setminus \{e\}) \leq \alpha \cdot c_i(A_{i^{\prime}}^k)$ for some $e \in A_{i}^k$. \end{definition} \begin{definition} [Minimax Share Fairness] For any agent $i$, her minimax share $\mathsf{MMS}_{i}^k$ by round $k$ is defined as:
+Therefore, we first introduce the following constraint. \begin{definition}[Completeness] An allocation ${\bf A}^k$ is complete if, for any chore $e$ that has arrived by round $k$, it is not discarded. \end{definition} Here are the fairness and efficiency definitions used in the chores setting. \begin{definition}[Envy-freeness up to One Chore] For any $\alpha \in [1,+\infty)$, an allocation ${\bf A}^k$ is $\alpha$-approximate envy-free up to one chore ($\alpha$-EF1) if, for every pair of agents $i, i^{\prime} \in N$ with $A_{i}^k \neq \emptyset$, it holds that $c_i(A_i^k \setminus \{e\}) \leq \alpha \cdot c_i(A_{i^{\prime}}^k)$ for some $e \in A_{i}^k$. \end{definition} \begin{definition} [Minimax Share Fairness] For any agent $i$, her minimax share $\mathsf{MMS}_{i}^k$ by round $k$ is defined as:

 where $\Pi_{n}(T^k)$ is the set of allocations of $T^k$.
-For any $\alpha \in [ 1, +\infty)$, an allocation $A^k$ is $\alpha$-approximate minimiax share fair ($\alpha$-MMS) if for any agent $i \in N$, it holds that $c_i(A_i^k) \leq \alpha \cdot \mathsf{MMS}_i^k$. \end{definition} \begin{definition}[Utilitarian Social Cost] The utilitarian social cost $USC$ of allocation $A^k$ is given by $USC(A^k) = \sum_{i \in N}c_i(A_i^k)$.
-For any $\alpha \in [1, +\infty)$, an allocation $A^k$ is $\alpha$-min-USC if it holds that $USC(A^k) \leq \alpha \cdot \min_{B^k \in \Pi_{n}(T^k)}USC(B^k)$, where $\Pi_{n}(T^k)$ is the set of allocations of $T^k$. \end{definition}
+For any $\alpha \in [ 1, +\infty)$, an allocation ${\bf A}^k$ is $\alpha$-approximate minimiax share fair ($\alpha$-MMS) if for any agent $i \in N$, it holds that $c_i(A_i^k) \leq \alpha \cdot \mathsf{MMS}_i^k$. \end{definition} \begin{definition}[Utilitarian Social Cost] The utilitarian social cost $USC$ of allocation ${\bf A}^k$ is given by $USC({\bf A}^k) = \sum_{i \in N}c_i(A_i^k)$.
+For any $\alpha \in [1, +\infty)$, an allocation ${\bf A}^k$ is $\alpha$-min-USC if it holds that $USC({\bf A}^k) \leq \alpha \cdot \min_{{\bf B}^k \in \Pi_{n}(T^k)}USC({\bf B}^k)$, where $\Pi_{n}(T^k)$ is the set of allocations of $T^k$. \end{definition}